Tourbillon (horse)

 Tourbillon (1928–1954) was a French Thoroughbred racehorse and Champion sire.

 Background

-Tourbillon was bred and raced by one of France's most prominent horsemen, Marcel Boussac.
+Tourbillon, whose name means "whirlwind" in French, was bred and raced by the greatest French breeder of thoroughbreds of the twentieth century, Marcel Boussac.
 Tourbillon was sired by Ksar, a back-to-back winner of the Prix de l'Arc de Triomphe and Leading sire in France in 1931 whose own sire, Bruleur, won the 1913 Grand Prix de Paris and was the Leading sire in France in 1921, 1924, and 1929.
 Tourbillon's dam, Durban, was an outstanding runner who won several top races in France which are now Group One events.
 Damsire, Durbar won England's Epsom Derby in 1914.

 Racing career

 Tourbillon was a winner of the Prix du Jockey Club at three, and the Prix Lupin at age three.